chringel21/chringel.dev/content/blog/2022/google-maps-clone-part-2/index.md

 The most widely used tool for that is [Nominatim](https://nominatim.org/).
 It also powers the search on the official OpenStreetMap web page.

-{% image "./images/osm-search-powered-by-nominatim.png", "OpenStreetMap Search powered by Nominatim" %}
+{% imagenjk "./images/osm-search-powered-by-nominatim.png", "OpenStreetMap Search powered by Nominatim" %}

 It's very powerful, but it's not suited for an **auto-complete search**, such as you know it from Google Maps.
 Even if you would self-host an instance of Nominatim (which is ultimately half of the goal of this post), it would result in heavy load on the server and database, as Nominatim is powered by **PostgreSQL** and **PostGIS**.
 So, what's the alternative?